DrShushen/climb/README.md

 **Note:**

-The code of CliMB-DC **core** does not depend on the code in the `impl_agpl` directory or its functionality.
+The code ofCliMB **core** does not depend on the code in the `impl_agpl` directory or its functionality.
 The `[extra]` version is *completely isolated and optional*.
-Hence the core of CliMB-DC can be used under the Apache-2.0 license while the tools in the `impl_agpl` directory can be used *only* under the AGPL-3.0 license.
+Hence the core ofCliMB can be used under the Apache-2.0 license while the tools in the `impl_agpl` directory can be used *only* under the AGPL-3.0 license.

 <!-- exclude_docs_end -->